karlroush/SpaceApps2016/README.txt

 Developed over 14 hours for 2016 NYC Space Apps Next Gen Hackathon on Sept.
 17-18 by Karl Roush Data sourced from NASA's archives contact me at karlroush@gmail.com
+*old commits/contributors are the results of having to fork an older repo and delete all the files, due to technical difficulties at the time

 Languages Used:
 HTML/CSS